image-js/image-js-docs/docs/API reference/Mask/setPixelByIndex.md

 [Check options and parameters of setPixelByIndex method](https://image-js.github.io/image-js-typescript/classes/Mask.html#setPixelByIndex 'github.io link')

-This method gets pixel value from mask data by pixel's index.
+This method sets pixel value from mask data by pixel's index.
 It works like this:

 ```ts
 let mask = new Mask(3, 3);